-Clothes dryer is usually run with a full load. t f na Clothes are often hung up to dry. t f na Refrigerator is set no lower than 37° F (3° C). t f na Lids are usually put on pots when boiling water. t f na Oven is preheated for only 10 minutes (if at all). t f na
+Dishwasher is usually run with a full load.
+TFNA Clothes dryer is usually run with a full load.
+T F NA Automatic air-dry is used with the dishwasher.
+TFNA Clothes are often hung up to dry.
+T F NA Washing machine is usually run with a full load.
+TFNA Refrigerator is set no lower than 37° F (3° C).
+T F NA Cold water is used in washing machine most of the T F NA Lids are usually put on pots when boiling water: T F NA time and is always used for rinses.
+Oven is preheated for only 10 minutes (if at all).
+T F NA energy.